 3. The Bottom Line – There’s no denying that Pixel 4 XL has one of the best cameras around, but its shortcomings don’t justify its high price.
 Instead, consider the Note 10 or the OnePlus 7T.
 The Pixel 3 XL is another great candidate and is discounted at $600 now.

-Photos took under yellow, warm lighting comes out as if they were taken in white light.
+Photos taken under yellow, warm lighting come out as if they were taken in white light.
 Also, the two sliders to adjust shadows and highlights give me a useful extra layer of control.
-In short, the Pixel 4 XL is one of my favourite phones when it comes to using the camera.
+In short, the Pixel 4 XL is one of my favorite phones when it comes to using the camera.
 Pixel’s low-light mode, known as Night Sight, is still impressive, brightening and sharpening dark scenes.